epfldata/SimulationEngine/README.md

 ```python
 env.learn_input(agent_output, aggregator, epochs=100, learning_rate=100)
 ```
-The `agent_output` should be a dictionary from agents to their output data as pandas dataframes.
-This output data is simply just the `state` parameters of the agents.
+The `agent_output` should follow [the general data structure for outputs](##the-general-data-structure), in other words be a dictionary from agents to their output data as pandas dataframes.
 The `aggregator` is the same as the aggregator used for group training, and will aggregate individual states to produce global states.
 This method will return a dictionary from agents to their data.
 The data of each agent is another dictionary with 'states' and 'constants' as keys and pandas dataframes as values.
 Each row in these dataframes shows the learned values for the corresponding row in the `agent_output`.

 ### Correlation Matrix